Istaroth/agile_radar/docs/working-on-content.md

 For each technology there must be one markdown file (*.md).

-All content is written or converted to Markdown format (.md).
+All content is written or converted to markdown format (.md).

 ## Template

 It is strongly recommended to use the **_template.md** file as a template for new items.
 It also contains the structure that should be used for all items with helpful explanations about the audience and view point to write the content.

+If you are unable to work with Git - we can provide you with Microsoft Word templates.

 ## Radar structure